U.S. military may house immigrant children as Trump policy beset by confusion

 Both bills have received backing from Trump but are opposed by Democrats and immigration advocacy groups.
 They would fund the wall Trump has proposed along the border with Mexico and reduce legal migration.

-Reporting by Richard Cowan and Steve Holland; Additional reporting by Tim Ahmann, Amanda Becker, James Oliphant and Yeganeh Torbati in Washington and Mitchell Ferman in McAllen, Texas; Writing by John Whitesides and Kieran Murray; Editing by Bill Trott and Peter Cooney
+Reporting by Richard Cowan and Steve Holland; Additional reporting by Tim Ahmann, Amanda Becker, James Oliphant and Yeganeh Torbati in Washington and Mitchell Ferman in McAllen, Texas and Delphine Schrank in Tegucigalpa; Writing by John Whitesides and Kieran Murray; Editing by Bill Trott and Peter Cooney